The Soviet Dynasty

 Most of post-war Europe was still in a re-building phase and that posed problems for an indoor sport such as basketball.
 Other than the 1951 Championship, each of the remaining tournaments were held in football stadiums as there were no indoor facilities able to host basketball.

 The exception was Paris in 1951.
 The venue was the Vel d’Hiver, a 12,000 seat velodrome (indoor cycling was a very popular sport in France).

-And in some cases, there were plenty of spectators.
+In some cases, there were plenty of spectators.
 Before the days of television, live sport was a huge draw.
-35,000 fans turned up to see games in Moscow, while 48,000 saw the final of the ’57 championship in the Levski Spartak Stadium in Sofia, Bulgaria.
+35,000 fans turned up to see games in Moscow, while 48,000 saw the final of the ’57 Championship in the Levski Spartak Stadium in Sofia, Bulgaria.

 The last European Championship to be held outdoors was Istanbul in 1959, after which, FIBA introduced a rule ensuring that all host nations must have indoor arenas.

 For all the dominance of the Soviet Union, they could not complete a clean sweep of gold medals in the decade.
 The lapse came at the 1955 Championship in Budapest, Hungary.

 18 nations registered and competed, a record number.
 It meant that 89 games had to be squeezed into just twelve days of action.